 When life gets busy, it’s so tempting to reduce or eliminate breaks.
 We need that time to work because there’s so much to do, right?
 I have responded like this to the challenges of being busy for years–okay, decades.
 But, now that I know better, I am trying to do better.
 The Virtual Tea Table is one way I make time for breaks…and invite other tea lovers to join me!

 The Virtual Tea Table is an online group that meets biweekly on a weekday for 30 minutes.
+(In June 2023, it’s meeting for three consecutive Thursdays.)
 It’s a space for tea lovers to pause, steep, sip, and connect.
 I created the group to sustain a practice of pausing on a day that’s typically a workday.
 Personally, I find workdays the most challenging days during which to take meaningful breaks.
 Can you relate?

 Making Time to Reflect